 The Classical World

-To further enrich the study of the ancient worlds, children in Year 3 discover and learn Latin through the exciting Minimus scheme which charts a famous mouse’s adventure through the Roman Empire.
+To further enrich the study of the ancient worlds, children in Key Stage 2 discover and learn Latin through the exciting Minimus scheme which charts a famous mouse’s adventure through the Roman Empire.
 Children get to grips with the basics of Latin exploiting opportunities for links between grammar and spelling in English whilst developing a tantalising sense of the value of a beautiful language replete with beauty and flavour as the bedrock of modern European languages.